Safeguarding and keeping safe

 We follow guidance on good practice on this area from:

-If you have any questions or queries regarding any aspect of safeguarding, please do not hesitate to get in touch with our designated safeguarding lead Suzanne Marson, or one of the safeguarding team Carol Sinclair.
+If you have any questions or queries regarding any aspect of safeguarding, please do not hesitate to get in touch with our designated safeguarding lead Suzanne Marson, or our deputy safeguarding lead Elizabeth Wooldridge.

 Young Carers are people aged between 5-18 years of age who have a responsibility or help someone with day to day needs.
 It may be as simple as talking and listening to them when they are sad or helping out in the family home.